movementlabsxyz/movement-docs/docs/general/Introduction/introductionToMove.md

 # Introduction to Move

 Movement Labs is building a network of Move-based blockchains.
-Our flagship products is the Movement Network.
+Our flagship products is the Movement Mainnet.

-Movement Network is a community-first blockchain providing the highest possible TPS through Move, instant finality, native day-zero access to mass liquidity, and modular customizations.
+Movement Mainnet is a community-first blockchain providing the highest possible TPS through Move, fast finality, native day-zero access to mass liquidity, and modular customizations.

 > ⚠️ This documentation provides a high level intro to the vision.
 The [white paper](https://www.movementnetwork.xyz/whitepaper/movement-whitepaper_en.pdf) goes into more details on some of the presented solutions.